junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas gestures to the outside with his left hand.
 "It was raining."

-"Yes, I can see that," Dean answers, tilting his head.
+"Yes, I can see that," Dean answers flatly, tilting his head.

 "And you were sleeping.
 I didn't want to wake you, but the window was open, and the rain kept coming into the room."
 Cas rubs the white mist that should form his right hand, but right now a little dissipated.
 "So I closed the window."